gothinkster/realworld/README.md

 Yup.
 All backends adhere to the same API spec for endpoints that the frontends to talk to, and all frontends use the same handcrafted Bootstrap 4 templates/styles.

-## How do I get it running on my computer?

-Simply follow the instructions in the README of whatever frontend and/or backend repo's you want to get up and running.

-## This sounds complicated.
-Can you teach me how to build each stack from scratch?

-We've built step-by-step tutorials for all of our stacks that teach you how to go from `git init` all the way to the production ready application.

 ## What frontends and backends do you currently support?

 Below are the current frontends & backends we support.
 Interested in creating a RealWorld example app in a framework we don't support?
 Get in touch.

+#### How do I get it running on my computer?

+Simply follow the instructions in the README of whatever frontend and/or backend repo's you want to get up and running.

 ### Frontends